TaxFoundation/sources-of-government-revenue/README.md

 ## The Dataset and its Tax Revenue Categories and Scope

 ### The Dataset
 All the revenue data used in this publication comes from the OECD's Global Revenue Statistics Database (https://stats.oecd.org/Index.aspx?DataSetCode=RS_GBL).
-The dataset includes annual revenue data for almost 100 countries worldwide, dating back to 1965 for many OECD countries and 1990 for a number of non-OECD countries.
+The dataset includes annual revenue data for almost 100 countries worldwide, dating to 1965 for many OECD countries and 1990 for a number of non-OECD countries.
 As of February 2020, the most recent data is 2018 for OECD countries and 2017 for non-OECD countries.

-Details regarding the OECD dataset can be found in "Revenue Statistics 1965-2017: Interpretative Guide," http://www.oecd.org/tax/tax-policy/oecd-classification-taxes-interpretative-guide.pdf.
+Details regarding the OECD dataset can be found in “Revenue Statistics 1965-2017: Interpretative Guide,” http://www.oecd.org/tax/tax-policy/oecd-classification-taxes-interpretative-guide.pdf.

 ### Revenue Categories
 The OECD's Global Revenue Statistics Database provides various categories for the different tax revenue sources.
 For our report, we chose and combined these categories as follows: